abel8260/abel8260/README.md

 # Motivation quote:

 - take it easy on youserlf.
-- thinks good of your presence;
+- thinks good of your own presence;

 ***